Xk04/Game-Engine/docs/doc_files/documentation/javadoc.md

 This project uses **Javadoc** to document the source code (classes, methods, and parameters).

+#### Where can I see the java documentation ?

+You need to select the `/docs/javadoc/index.html` file of the project to open the detailed documentation of classes

 #### How to generate Javadoc

 The project uses **Gradle** to automate the generation of the documentation.
 To generate the HTML reports, run the command in your terminal at the root of the project: